Capital Left

 Enter rehab budget, timeline, and seasoning period

 Enter total rehab cost, contingency (10–15% standard), rehab duration in months, and seasoning period (months from purchase to refi eligibility).
-Typical 2026 BRRRR rehab: $30–60K for moderate SFR update.
-Most lenders require 6+ months seasoning.
+Many lenders consider seasoning requirements, which vary by lender and program.

 4